 - Lack of motivation, hyperfocus, and fatigue might also be present.

-- Adults with ADHD can also present with restlessness and anxiety, experience emotional concerns and frequent mood shifts, negative self-image, and substance misuse.
+- Adults with ADHD can also present with restlessness and anxiety, experience emotional concerns and frequent mood shifts, mood swings, negative self-image, and substance misuse.

 These symptoms can have vast impacts on individuals’ personal lives, relationships, and careers.